 Our mission at DeafHope is to end domestic and sexual violence in Deaf communities through empowerment, education and services.

 Our mission at DeafHope is to end domestic and sexual violence in Deaf communities through empowerment, education and services.
 DeafHope was founded by women from the Deaf community in February, 2003.
 Kate Kovacs, Julie Rems-Smario, Jane Whitney, Cheryl Bella, Amber Hodson, Trina Licht, Wenda Whalen and Julie Bella saw the need for services to Deaf survivors.
 Meeting at Starbucks, at each others homes, wherever possible, the vision for DeafHope was born.
 DeafHope has grown rapidly, due to the great need for culturally specific services.
 We believe that Deaf survivors and their children deserve access to services that will support them through violent situations.
 DeafHope draws on the strength and experience of survivors and Deaf women as leaders, advocates and volunteers.
 Since 2006, DeafHope has partnered with the Alameda County Family Justice Center in Oakland, supporting survivors through a “one stop” model with 30 onsite agencies providing coordinated services.
-This strong partnership has proven invaluable in increasing access to services for Deaf survivors.
-As a grassroots organization, our goal is to provide accessible support and empowerment to Deaf women who are survivors of domestic and sexual violence.
+We have also partnered with the Contra Costa County Family Justice Center in Richmond.
+These strong partnerships have proven invaluable in increasing access to services for Deaf survivors.
+As a grassroots organization, our goal is to provide accessible support and empowerment to Deaf survivors of domestic and sexual violence.

 Our mission is achieved on three levels – by providing services to Deaf survivors of domestic and sexual violence and their children; by educating our community and service providers about domestic and sexual violence; and by providing training and technical assistance to establish more accessible services for Deaf survivors.
 At DeafHope we rely on the empowerment model.
 We believe that Deaf survivors and children are not responsible for the violence they experience, and they have a right to live in a healthy environment.
 We believe that Deaf survivors have the ability and right to make their own choices toward living independently and safely.
 As advocates, we provide support and information, working with their strengths, and we believe only survivors can make the best choices for themselves and their children.
 DeafHope advocates provide support for Deaf survivors and their children and facilitate self-determination through comprehensive services.
 Deaf survivors are the experts we consult first in providing services.
 Our role as advocates is to discuss options, dispel myths, and offer non-judgmental support.
 Services fully incorporate a deep understanding of the dynamics of violence, the vital importance of confidentiality, and individual approaches to safety planning.
 While respecting the right of the survivor to determine their services, DeafHope offers information, referral, peer counseling, case management and systems advocacy for Deaf survivors.
 At DeafHope we recognize that in the majority of cases, women are assaulted.
 This happens because we live in a patriarchal society where violence against women is allowed and institutionalized.
 Men are also assaulted.
 At DeafHope we are committed to providing services to anyone who has experienced domestic violence and/or sexual assault.
 As a community, we can end violence against women by educating ourselves, teaching our children nonviolence and respect, supporting survivors, and demanding accountability for those using violence.
 We would like to thank everyone in the community who has supported the services at DeafHope.
 We express our deep gratitude to our volunteers and interns, without whom we would not be successful today.